 As a remodeler, you know the wisdom of the old adage, “Measure twice; cut once.”
 Accurate measurements are absolutely critical for good remodeling work.
 The same is true with your marketing efforts to promote your home remodeling business.

-When you engage in marketing activities it’s extremely important to measure the right things and to have accurate measurements.
-Otherwise you’re just throwing your marketing money away.
-These days, the majority of your marketing efforts will be focused on online efforts (because that’s where your prospects are looking).
-So, what online marketing metrics should you be tracking?
+When you engage in marketing activities it’s important to have accurate measurements and to make sure you’re measuring the right thing to begin with.
+Otherwise you’re just throwing your marketing money away — and for what?
+These days, the majority of your marketing efforts should be focused on online efforts (because that’s where your prospects are looking).

 There are also some secondary metrics that you should be tracking.
 By themselves, they don’t guarantee success, but they can be strong indicators of how well your top-priority efforts will perform.

 How many people are looking at your posts on social media platforms such as Twitter, Instagram, or Facebook?
 This helps you decide which platforms make the most sense for you to pursue.

-- Email Open and Click Rates: It’s great to send out emails and post things on your website, but you need to know if prospects are actually reading them and taking action.
+It’s great to send out emails and post things on your website, but you need to know if prospects are actually reading them and taking action.
 This helps you do more of the things that work and eliminate things that don’t work.

-- Landing Page Conversions: You need to know how effective your landing pages are.
+You need to know how effective your landing pages are.
 If you send prospects to a specific landing page, are they completing a form and giving you their contact information (and becoming leads)?
 Or are they bailing once they hit your landing page?